About this course

 Any person deemed not yet competent will be offered the opportunity to undertake refresher training, and undertake another VOC assessment (which may attract attract an additional cost).

-The VOC process encompasses a short written (or oral) assessment of the critical knowledge components of the activity AND direct observation of practical applications of the activities.
+The VOC training course process encompasses a short written (or oral) assessment of the critical knowledge components of the activity AND direct observation of practical applications of the activities.

 PLEASE NOTE: Persons who hold expired high risk work tickets or licences (issued by Safework regulators) must undertake a full assessment (knowledge and practical) of the national assessment instrument, in order to make application for a new high risk work licence.
 A VOC is not a satisfactory document for Safework regulators to issue a High Risk Work licence or for an RTO to issue a nationally accredited unit of competency.